jerryjappinen/bellevue-v1/NOTES.md

 	- But Vuex is the "official" solution
 	- Vuex integrates into Vue dev tools
 	- "If you’re coming from React, you may be wondering how vuex compares to redux, the most popular Flux implementation in that ecosystem.
 Redux is actually view-layer agnostic, so it can easily be used with Vue via some simple bindings.
 Vuex is different in that it knows it’s in a Vue app.
 This allows it to better integrate with Vue, offering a more intuitive API and improved development experience."
-- Why does the test pipeline break?
-	- For some reason, pipeline tries to compile all SCSS files independently?
-	- This will break SCSS that relies on manifest files doing imports
-	- Vuex requires configuring Karma with Promise polyfill
 - Could SCSS be tested somehow?
 	- We have some more complicated toolchains producing utility classes with responsive variants etc.
 	- http://mts.io/2014/04/02/sass-unit-testing/